 6. Murad Revitalixir Recovery Serum

-This serum is perfect to reduce any stress-related look.
+This serum is perfect for reducing any stress-related look.
 From the bottle, you would notice the spheres it comes in.
 This means the active ingredient is separated until you apply it which makes the serum very potent.
 It contains niacinamide, hyaluronic acid, caffeine, and cannabis to help rejuvenate and relax the skin.

 7. CosRx BHA blackhead power liquid